Musical theater back at WHS with performance of Seussical the Musical April 7-9

-BOONE — Musical theater is back at WHS with a performance of Seussical the Musical will Thursday, April 7, through Saturday, April 9, at 7 p.m. in the Ross Auditorium at Watauga High School.
+BOONE — Musical theater is back at WHS with a performance of Seussical the Musical, Thursday, April 7, through Saturday, April 9, at 7 p.m. in the Ross Auditorium at Watauga High School.

 After three years without a spring musical, student actors and technicians have worked since Christmas to produce their best work.
 One of the directors, Zach Walker, said he is excited to get the public back in the theater.